-Sure, professionals do it all of the time; radio, television, public speakers and even telemarketing agents know how to articulate and manipulate the audio words we hear.
-But “every day” talkers who find themselves in front of microphones must know how to “speak” so that their audiences can hear and understand the messages.
+Sure, professionals do it all of the time; radio, television, public speakers, and even telemarketing agents know how to articulate and manipulate the audio words we hear.
+But “everyday” people who find themselves in front of microphones must know how to “speak” so that their audiences can hear and understand the messages.

 The Technical Side

 Actually, we won’t be getting too technical here because unless you’re an engineer or an expert on physics, the "from here to there" can be rather daunting.
 But it all begins with the microphone.

 A microphone (also called “mic” or “mike”) absorbs acoustic sound, which is then translated into an electric signal.